twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **GlyphPropsExpanded** – Used to expand the glyph properties.
 * **GroupManagerSorted** – Used to sort the group manager.
 * **InsertGlyphsCB1** and **InsertGlyphsCB2** – Select this value in the insert glyphs window to either insert each glyph at top (0), after last glyph (1), before each selected glyph (2) or after each selected glyph (3).
 Default is 3 (after each selected glyph).
-* **InsertGlyphsPage** – Select the page used in the Insert Glyphs dialog.
+* **InsertGlyphsPage** – Select the page in the Insert Glyphs dialog.
-* **KerningFolderExport** – Directory used to export the legacy kerning tables.
+* **KerningFolderExport** – Select the directory to export the legacy kerning tables.
-* **KerningFolderImport** – Directory used to import the legacy kerning tables.
+* **KerningFolderImport** – Select the directory to import the legacy kerning tables.
 * **NewFontIncludeOutlines** – Used with **Predefined outlines: Include outlines** in the new font dialog.
 Default is on.
-* **OpenDialogInitialDir2** – Directory used in the Open dialog.
+* **OpenDialogInitialDir2** – Select the directory to use in the Open dialog.
-* **OpenDialogInitialDirAutoKerning** – Directory used in the AutoKern Open dialog.
+* **OpenDialogInitialDirAutoKerning** – Select the directory to use in the AutoKern Open dialog.
-* **OpenDialogInitialDirImportImage** – Directory used in the Import Image Open dialog.
+* **OpenDialogInitialDirImportImage** – Select the directory to use in the Open dialog from Import Image.
-* **OpenDialogInitialDirNamingField** – Directory used in the Edit Naming Field Open dialog.
+* **OpenDialogInitialDirNamingField** – Select the directory in the Open dialog from Edit Naming Field.
-* **OpenDialogInitialDirTransform** – Directory used in the Glyph Transformer Open dialog.
+* **OpenDialogInitialDirTransform** – Select the directory to use in the Open dialog from Glyph Transformer.
 * **OptionsPage** – Select the tab used in the Options dialog.
 * **OTLFDesignerCollapsedFeatures** – Select the features to collapse in the OpenType Designer.
 * **OTLFDesignerCollapsedLookups** – Select the lookups to collapse in the OpenType Designer.
 * **OTLFDesignerCollapsedScripts** – Select the scripts to collapse in the OpenType Designer.
 * **OTLFDesignerPreviewLanguage** – Contains the language used for the preview text in the OpenType Designer.
-* **OTLFDesignerPreviewSampleText** – Contains the sample text used for the preview text in the OpenType Designer.
+* **OTLFDesignerPreviewSampleText** – Contains sample text for the OpenType Designer preview.
-* **OTLFDesignerPreviewScript** – Contains the script used for the preview text in the OpenType Designer.
+* **OTLFDesignerPreviewScript** – Select script for the OpenType Designer preview.
-* **OTLFEditor** – Stores the settings used in the OpenType script editor.
+* **OTLFEditor** – Contains settings in the OpenType script editor.
 * **OverviewColCat** – Contains the column categories used in the glyph overview.
 * **OverviewFontZoom** – Contains the zoom factor used in the glyph overview.
 Default is 35.
 * **OverviewGridZoom** – Contains the grid zoom factor used in the glyph overview.